janmotl/linkifier/README.md

  5. Ratio of nulls in the column from the column statistics
  6. Average column width in bytes from the column statistics (PKs are commonly short)

-Once these features are collected, they are passed to logistic regression to estimate the probability that the column is the primary key.
+Once these features are collected, they are passed to logistic regression to estimate the probability that the column is a primary key or is in a compound primary key.
 Since each table can have at most a single PK, the column with the highest probability in the table is declared to be the primary key of the table.
+If the estimated count of unique values in the estimated PK is smaller than the count of the rows in the table, it is a sign of a compound PK.
+In that case columns are incrementally added into the PK by their descending probability of being in the PK until the estimated unique row count ≥ estimated table row count.
+The estimate is optimistic and is defined as a product of the estimated row counts of the columns in the PK.

 ### Foreign keys
 Foreign keys are identified by: